Measure Would Help Revive Stagnant Economy, Increase Home Ownership

 Municipalities would be given the right of first refusal to purchase such properties and dedicate them as affordable housing.
 A municipality that exercises this right and dedicates the property for affordable housing would receive bonus credits towards its affordable housing obligations.

-Whenever a municipality does not exercise an option to purchase an eligible property, the corporation or its contractors may lease the property for occupancy as affordable housing subject to a 30-year deed restriction or convey the property for occupancy as affordable housing subject to a 30-year deed restriction to another public agency, a community development corporation, a developer, or a qualifying household.
+Whenever a municipality does not exercise an option to purchase an eligible property, the corporation or its contractors may convey the property for occupancy as affordable housing subject to a 30-year deed restriction to another public agency, a community development corporation, a developer, or a qualifying household or the contractors may lease the property for occupancy as affordable housing subject to a 30-year deed restriction.

 The bill establishes a mechanism through which a “foreclosure-impacted municipality” – one that has 10 or more foreclosed homes listed on a multiple listing service for at least 60 days – can insulate its affordable housing trust funds from the laws that will require the transfer of its trust fund monies to the “New Jersey Affordable Housing Trust Fund.”
 A foreclosure-impacted municipality can accomplish this by adopting a resolution committing the expenditure of its municipal affordable housing trust fund monies for the purchase of foreclosed properties from the corporation and pledging, and transferring, at least $150,000 of its municipal trust fund monies to the corporation for the corporation to use to produce affordable housing.